 The program involves these aspects:

-- Participation in three 4-day sessions at Mercy Retreat and Conference Center in St. Louis, MO
+- Participation in three 4-day sessions at Sienna Retreat Center in Racine, Wisconsin.

 - Mentorship by a woman religious, associate or other qualified mentor who will support the participant in theoretical learning and practical application of leadership skills